-Houston Astros accused of cheating after man spotted filming opposing dugout; MLB investigating
+Houston Astros accused of cheating after man spotted filming opposing dugout

 When asked if he felt like anything was going on during the first two ALCS games at Fenway Park, Cora responded, "No, I don't."

 This is not the first time this season the Astros have been accused of cheating.

 Indians pitcher Trevor Bauer tweeted during the regular season that Houston’s pitchers may have been using banned substances to improve the spin on their pitches.
 Bauer didn’t provide any specifics or evidence to back up the claim, however.